rayancz/Pairs-Trading-Screener/README.md

 Pairs trading is a strategy that looks for two stocks that historically move together.
 If the relationship between the stocks temporarily deviates from its historical norm, a trader may bet that the relationship will eventually return to normal.

 Not all stocks are suitable for pairs trading.
-Stocks from the same industry or sector often share similar economic drivers and are therefore more likely to exhibit a stable long-term relationship.
+Stocks from the same industry or sector often share similar economic drivers and are therefore more likely to move together over time.
 In this project, Swedish real estate companies are used as examples because they are exposed to many of the same market factors, such as interest rates and property market conditions.

 This script: